 Bruce Baker, Ph.D

 is a Seattle attorney with 25 years of experience in counseling clients and litigating claims related to technology, risk management and insurance coverage.
-He is a leader at University Presbyterian Church and actively involved in programs that integrate faith, science and technology with faculty of the University of Washington.
+He attends West Side Presbyterian Church and is actively involved in programs that integrate faith, science and technology with faculty of the University of Washington.
 He is a graduate of Stanford University and UC Berkeley’s Law School.

 Craig Detweiler, Ph.D

-Is the President of the Seattle School of Theology & Psychology, and a professor, author, and mentor on culture, faith and technology.
+Is a professor, author, and mentor on culture, faith and technology.
 In addition to writing screenplays for Hollywood, his books include iGods: How Technology Shapes Our Spiritual and Social Lives and Selfies: Searching for the Image of God in a Digital Age.
 He graduated from Davidson College, earned an M.F.A. from the University of Southern California’s School of Cinematic Arts, and an M.Div. and Ph.D from Fuller Theological Seminary.